strawhat19/Password-Generator/README.md

 # JavaScript: Password Generator

 ## Application Function
-This application takes in and validates user input in order to pull data from a data set based on the users input and use that data to generate a password from the given fata.
+This application takes in and validates user input in order to pull data from a data set based on the users input and use that data to generate a password from the given data.

 ## Application Link
 https://strawhat19.github.io/Password-Generator/